jfdev001/PDEMethods/README.md

 ## Finite Difference Methods

+For a very lucid discussion of truncation error, see ref [25].

 ### Forward, Centered, Backward Finite Differences

 This section is based on chapter 8 of ref [1].